 Health insurance coverage usually provides people with a feeling of security that in the event of an emergency you will be able to seek the necessary treatment and not accumulate large medical bills.
 As such, when reviewing health insurance benefits provided by a Health Management Organization (HMO), most people would not consider the possibility of denied payments or interference with their medical treatment which could have negative outcomes.
 So it must come as a surprise to discover that many HMOs are doing just that and are actually working against your best interests.
-It’s time to look at the fine print.
+It’s time to look at the fine print and learn how you can sue your if insurance company has denied medial care.

 There are several ways HMOs are denying coverage.